DV

 Strategy & risk

-DIV is an ETF, while SPYD tracks S&P 500 High Dividend Index with a dividend approach.
-Beta is 0.43 for DIV and 0.68 for SPYD, indicating DIV is less volatile relative to the market.
+DIV is an ETF built around large cap value exposure, while SPYD tracks S&P 500 High Dividend Index with a dividend approach.
+Beta is 0.39 for DIV and 0.62 for SPYD, making DIV the less volatile of the two by this measure.

 Fund details